 The Company entered into an employment agreement, dated as of January 1, 2004, with David L. Lopez, Esq., CPA, as General Counsel and Senior Vice President for a term of two years ending on December 31, 2005.
 On each January 1st thereafter, the agreement will automatically renew for an additional one-year term, unless either party gives 90-day prior termination notice.
 Mr. Lopez is entitled to an annual base salary of at least \$230,000 and is also eligible for incentive bonus compensation, in cash or equity, as determined by the Compensation Committee.
-He is also entitled to \$7,000 per annum to cover the cost of tuition, fees, books and other materials related to professional courses, and \$1,500 per annum to cover professional legal and accounting fees and continuing education costs.
+He is also entitled to \$7,000 per annum to cover the cost of tuition, fees, books and other materials related to professional courses, and \$1,500 per annum to cover fees and costs relating to professional legal and accounting continuing education.